SokKanaTorajd/crawlmend-visualization/README.md

 # crawlmend-visualization

-Next Steps for processing crawled data from MendeleyCrawler
+Next step to visualize crawled data from <a href="https://github.com/SokKanaTorajd/MendeleyCrawler">MendeleyCrawler</a>